mabino/token-sheet/README.md

 Requires a long, strong, and complex shared secret stored as a script property named **SECRET_TOKEN**.

+## Setup

+Attach the scripts to a sheet, create a **SECRET_TOKEN** script property, and run the createOnChangeTrigger function once.

 ## Example

 Command updates columns with headers "First Name" and "Last Name" if they exist in a row with `<ROW_UUID>`.